Finishing-HotSpot/project-docs/agrement.md

 Please have everyone’s name at the top of the doc.

-Submit a link to yourthe GitHub markdown file where you have created your Team Agreement.
+Submit a link to your GitHub markdown file where you have created your Team Agreement.
 Done

 This step must be completed and approved before proceeding with any project work.
 Notify your instructor when this is ready for review.
 Done